HTTP

 - the returned data is given as a byte-array and must be decoded.

-In order to verify the authenticity of the https server we need to have the certificate of the authenticity that signed the server's own certificate.
 In the case of https://uselessfacts.jsph.pl the root authority is "ISRG Root X1".
 This information can be extracted by looking at the site's certificate in Chrome:

-The certificate_roots
+The certificate-roots

-package is maintained by Toitware and contains
+package is maintained by Toitware and includes roots

-shipped with Mozilla's Firefox and should thus be safe to use.
+that are shipped with Mozilla's Firefox and should thus be safe to use.

-Decoding the given data as JSON is straightforward with the decode_stream
+Decoding the given data as JSON is straightforward with the decode-stream

 functionality of the json